p4ali/Notes/coursera/scala_function.md

 }
 ```
 Note that method modN is partially applied in the two filter calls; i.e. only its first argument is actually applied.
-The termmodN(2) yields a function of type Int => Boolean and is thus a possible candidate for the second argument
+The term *modN(2)* yields a function of type Int => Boolean and is thus a possible candidate for the second argument
 of function filter.